Hydrospheredata/mist/docs/src/main/tut/02_quick_start.md

 ### Check how it works

-Mist has build-in UI where you could:
+Mist has build-in UI where you can:
 - manage functions
-- run jobs, access they results, see addtitional info (status, logs)
+- run jobs, check results, see additional info (status, logs, etc)
-- see worker settings and stop them manually
+- manage workers

-By default ui is available at <http://localhost:2004/ui>.
+By default UI is available at <http://localhost:2004/ui>.

 Demo:
 <video autoplay="autoplay">